CoralCoralCoralCoral/documentation/sprints/sprint_3/README.md

 **Demonstration:**

-- **Simulation Setup:**
+- ######  Simulation Setup:
-  - Pathogen Properties: Covid-like characteristics with a 7-day incubation period.
+  - **Pathogen Properties:** Covid-like characteristics with a 7-day incubation period.
-  - Time resolution: Metrics recorded every 15 minutes but displayed daily.
+  - **Time resolution:** Metrics recorded every 15 minutes but displayed daily.
-  - Metrics Displayed:
+  - **Metrics Displayed:**
     - New infections.
     - Total active infections.
     - Mean Serial interval.

-**Interactions:**
+- ###### Interactions:
   - Enabling a mask mandate lowered infection rates
   - Lockdown reduced movements but showed more drastic results.

-**Technical Insights:**
+- ###### Technical Insights:
   - The simulation uses a custom-built-agent-based framework.
   - The current setup can simulate 150,000 agents, with scalability planned for millions.

 #### Feedback from the Customer

 **Target Audience:**
-Customer asked who the target audience are; Team Coral specified that it include both public health officials and general academics.
+Customer asked who the target audience is.
+Team Coral specified that it include both public health officials and general academics.
 The game will also ensure accessibility to wilder audiences through gamified learning.

 **Simulation Features:**
 Customer asked if game can be incorporated to mimic other pathogens?
-The game have functionality to modify pathogen profiles dynamically( e.g., incubation period, recovery rate, immunity duration).The game also explore ways to simulate broader economic and social impacts, such as GDP changes due to intervention like lockdown.
+The game have functionality to modify pathogen profiles dynamically (e.g. incubation period, recovery rate, immunity duration).
+The game also explore ways to simulate broader economic and social impacts, such as GDP changes due to intervention like lockdown.

 **Oracle Improvements:**
 Customer asked how Oracle could be implemented into the game.
 The game provides actionable advice during interventions, such as when and how to implement specific measures.
 It also include real-time metrics and projections to enhance user decision-making.